-NURS 5220: Family Diversity in Vulnerable Communities 2 (2-0) The students apply concepts, theories, and methodologies of transcultural nursing to clien diverse populations. nts of
+NURS 5220: Family Diversity in Vulnerable Communities

+The students apply concepts, theories, and methodologies of transcultural nursing to clients of diverse populations.

 NURS 5310: Family and Community Health

 This course presents the theoretical and clinical basis of family and community health.
 The focus is on prevention, health promotion, and health risk reduction.